-In 2018, the Nuremberg Academy has decided to assess the feasibility of the project’s undertaking considering its interdisciplinary research strategy and necessary resources needed to keep the project both up-to-date and relevant in practical terms.
-The project partners have met several times throughout 2018 and 2019 discussing potential ways forward with the intention of finalising the release of the monitoring resource centre.
-Bearing in mind the complexity of this project, the project partners, and after careful assessment and discussions, concluded that the available resources do not allow the required updates and reassessments at this point in time.
-Nonetheless, the project partners believe that the methodology developed for this project, including the mapping exercises conducted by the leading experts in the field are of relevance to the topic and advance the ongoing discussions.
+In 2018, the Nuremberg Academy decided to assess the feasibility of the project’s undertaking considering its interdisciplinary research strategy and necessary resources needed to keep the project both up-to-date and relevant in practical terms.
+The project partners met several times throughout 2018 and 2019 discussing potential ways forward with the intention of finalising the release of the monitoring resource centre.
+Bearing in mind the complexity of this project, the project partners, and after careful assessment and discussions, concluded that the available resources did not allow the required updates and reassessments at this point in time.
+Nonetheless, the project partners believed that the methodology developed for this project, including the mapping exercises conducted by the leading experts in the field were of relevance to the topic and advance the ongoing discussions.

 This methodology, including the mapping exercises for relevant clusters, can be found below.

 The project partners remain grateful to all experts and consultants for their support of this research project.
 A special appreciation goes to late Prof. Chandra L. Sriram for her dedication, expertise and mapping done in the context of national responses to core international crimes.